 2. Stop and get off the road

-Any electronic devices that may impede hearing, such as headphones, earphones, earbuds, etc. shall not be worn on Tarwheel rides.
+Any electronic devices that may impede hearing in any way, such as headphones, earphones, earbuds, bicycle speakers, etc. shall not be worn or used on Tarwheel rides.

 Tarwheels rides are over public streets and highways and, thus, involve ordinary risk of accidents.
 Participants are on a private excursion and agree to hold harmless the ride leaders, the Carolina Tarwheels Inc., its officers and agents for injury or loss that might occur as a result of participating in these rides.